 Located in Southern Europe, Greece shares a border with Albania, the former Yugoslav Republic of Macedonia and Bulgaria to the north and Turkey to the east.
-The country is also bordered by the Aegean Sea, Ionian Sea and the Mediterranean Sea.
-Greece has a population of 11 million (2014), approximately 4 million of whom reside in the capital, Athens.
+Greece is also bordered by the Aegean Sea, Ionian Sea and the Mediterranean Sea.
+It has a population of 10.9 million (2015), approximately 4 million of whom reside in the capital, Athens.

 Australia and Greece have had consular relations since the 1920s and have exchanged resident Ambassadors since 1965.
 Australia has an Embassy in Athens and an Honorary Consulate in Thessaloniki.
 Greece has an Embassy in Canberra and Consulates or Honorary Consulates in New South Wales, the Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia.